 In addition, Bertie County will receive a $150,000 grant to revamp Blue Jay Park, located in the Indian Woods community.
 Working with the County, the Blue Jay Volunteer Fire Department – one of the state's only all African-American volunteer fire departments – is renovating the park adjacent to their firehouse.
 Construction on the park is already underway, and the funding will allow for the addition of a walking trail, a community building, and other needed amenities.

 “Indian Woods Park has been around but it never really took off.
 By breathing new life into the park, we are providing a safe place where the community can gather, exercise or just play.
 Right now, people in this part of the county don’t have access to such a place,” said County Commissioner John Trent.
 “This project, along with the work the YMCA is doing, is a great example of the momentum we have in our community toward improving our health and quality of life.
 Organizations and individuals across Bertie County are working hard to improve the health of our neighbors, which is changing lives and bringing economic development to our community.
-There is no doubt that all of these organizations working together will make Bertie a better healthier community.”
+I have no doubt that these projects will touch every single resident in this county.”

 The funding is a part of a series of grants awarded by the Kate B. Reynolds Charitable Trust to organizations across the state.
 Selected projects are driven by the community’s concerns, and the Trust works in partnership with residents toward sustainable, long-term change.